mjftw/transcript-sandbox/README.md

 # Video Call Live Closed Captioning Sandbox

-This project demonstrates a live closed captioning system for video calls using NextJS for the frontend, WebSpeech for audio transcription, and Phoenix with PubSub for backend real-time interactions.
+This project demonstrates a live closed captioning system for video calls using React/NextJS for the frontend, WebSpeech for audio transcription, and Phoenix with PubSub for backend real-time interactions.
 [Whereby](https://whereby.com/) is used as the video conferencing provider.

 ## System Flow